suneeta-mall/suneeta-mall.github.io/_posts/2021-12-16-breaking-thy-bias.md

 ---

 ## Inspiration
-Internation Women's day 2022 campaign theme #BreakTheBias
+Internation Women's day 2022 campaign theme #BreakTheBias.

+Poem also draws inspiration from [Heinrich Rohrer](https://en.wikipedia.org/wiki/Heinrich_Rohrer) quote:
+> Science means constantly walking a tightrope between blind faith and curiosity; between expertise and creativity; between bias and openness; between experience and epiphany; between ambition and passion; and between arrogance and conviction - in short, between an old today and a new tomorrow.

 ### Poem